Extending finite free actions of surfaces: Introduction

 If $G$ consists only of orientation-preserving homeomorphisms, then the following is known (see, for instance, \cite{H1, H2,H4, RZ}): (i) if $S/G$ has genus zero and exactly three cone points, then it cannot be extended to a handlebody, (ii) if $G$ acts freely (i.e., the $G$-stabilizer of every point of $S$ is trivial) and $S/G$ has genus one, then it extends to a handlebody, (iii) if $G$ acts freely and it is isomorphic to either an abelian group or one of the Platonic symmetry groups, then it extends to a handlebody, (iv) if $G$ is a dihedral group, then it extends to a handlebody.
 In \cite{CH}, is studied the case when $G$ is a cyclic group generated by an orientation-reversing homeomorphism.

 In \cite{GZ}, it was proved that there are Hurwitz actions of $G={\rm PSL}_{2}(q)$ (i.e., $G$ consists of orientation-preserving homeomorphisms and the quotient orbifold $S/G$ has genus zero and exactly three cone points of orders $2$, $3$ and $7$) which extend.
-As these actions cannot extend to a handlebody (as noted above), these provide examples that answer negatively the above question under the presence of fixed points.
-In this paper, for the case of free actions, we observe that there are free actions that extend but not to a handlebody (Theorem \ref{main2}).
-The main ideas are described below.
+As these actions cannot extend to a handlebody (as noted above), these provide examples that answer negatively the above extension question under the presence of fixed points.

+In this paper, for the case of free actions, we observe that there are free actions that extend but not to a handlebody (Theorem \ref{main2} and Corollary \ref{main2}), so again providing a negative answer to the above question.